Show / Hide Table of Contents

 Get Value From Lookup: Yes

-Lookup Table: Item
+Lookup Table No.: Item

 Lookup Field: Vendor Item Code